Bhat-Gurunandan/ajeeb-goa/markdown/chapter13.md

 for this most irresponsible attitude that led to the economic downfall of Goa?

-## RICH POLITICIANS AND POOR POLITICS
+## Rich Politicians and Poor Politics

 There was a time when only the Congress was considered to be a poor party of rich politicians.
 But now it is across the board.
 Politics is